paulwizviz/go-web/README.md

 1. The Go RESTful API is implemented [here](./internal/rest/userhandler.go).
 This is a simple REST interface delivering a hardcoded set of users as shown in step 6 above.

 2. The ReactJS-Redux implementation is found [here](./web/reactjs).

+## How does this work?

+Please refer to [Dockerfile](./build/Dockerfile) where you will see the build process.
+Study the build process, which also applies to creating other platform (e.g. macOS, Windows, etc) based apps.

+Please also refer to Go instruction on how to build for [multiple platforms](https://binx.io/blog/2018/11/25/go-cross-compilation/).

 ## What can you do with this project?